-- The Simpsons: Mister Burns is apparently alive only because he's got so many diseases that they're all blocking each other out from outright killing him.
+- The Simpsons: Mr. Burns is apparently alive only because he's got so many diseases that they're all blocking each other out from outright killing him.

 - Live virus vaccines operate on this principle, infecting you with a weaker version of the disease in order to build up your immunity to the full version of it.

-- Malaria helps you deal with syphilis, (by causing such dangerously hot fevers that the syphilis bacteria can't survive) someone even got a Nobel Prize for finding out.
-Of course nobody cares now because of the discovery of penicillin.
+- Malaria helped you cope with syphilis in later stages (by causing such dangerously hot fevers that the syphilis bacteria can't survive) — Dr. Julius Wagner-Jauregg even got a Nobel Prize for finding out during World War I. Of course, nobody cares now because of the discovery of penicillin.

 - Syphilis in turn can, but usually doesn't, turn out positive as in end state it alters your brain chemistry.
 It usually slowly kills you, but in some people it made them more passionate, generally better-mooded and enjoy emotions more (including of sex — which is likely why it does it in the first place, because it encourages you to spread it more).